Select Portfolio Management, Inc.

 4. Deception.
 Many of us are deceived by two worldly lies regarding material assets:

 a.
 Ownership.
 We conveniently forget that God owns everything and that though we are managers of material assets, everything still belongs to God.
-It would be wise to remember Haggai 2:8 “’The silver is mine and the gold is mine.’
-Declares the Lord.”
+It would be wise to remember Haggai 2:8 " 'The silver is mine and the gold is mine,' declares the Lord."
 What God gives us he can take away.

 b.
 If it’s legal it’s ok.
-We find that Christians in this era are too often not taught a basic principal of Christianity which is that we are people set apart.
+We find that Christians in this era are too often not taught a basic principle of Christianity which is that we are people set apart.
 What is acceptable for a non-believer is not acceptable for a believer.
 God will judge our heart as a believer by our actions – including our actions relative to finances.
-Therefore, we can not afford to live by the world’s standards of accumulating mountains of debt, spending vast amounts on ourselves without regard to those less fortunate and hording money for the spoiling of future generations while many are starving today.
+Therefore, we can not afford to live by the world’s standards of accumulating mountains of debt, spending vast amounts on ourselves without regard to those less fortunate and hoarding money for the spoiling of future generations while many are starving today.
 Luke 12:48 states ”For everyone to whom much is given, from him much will be required; and to whom much has been committed, of him they will ask the more.”
 This is an important scripture because it reminds us that God has an account of what he has given us, and he will hold us accountable accordingly.

 If we are managing our lives according to the rules of the world, operating as owners rather than stewards; then we may be missing our purpose and without consideration, be setting ourselves and our heirs up for disaster.

 5. Rebellion.
-When we know and understand God’s principles and follow our own path anyway we are engaged in rebellion to his will for our lives.
+When we know and understand God’s principles and follow our own path anyway, we are engaged in rebellion to his will for our lives.
 This is a dangerous place to be, not only because we are unprotected, but more importantly, because our hearts can begin to harden and become callous to God’s voice.
-When we are in rebellion we think we know better how to solve our earthly problems and in doing so we create a great distance between ourselves and God; significantly diminishing the positive impact our lives can have on his kingdom.
+When we are in rebellion, we think we know better how to solve our earthly problems and in doing so we create a great distance between ourselves and God; significantly diminishing the positive impact our lives can have on his kingdom.

 The bad news is that at some time all of us have likely forsaken God’s financial principles - taking on more debt than our assets can cover, neglecting to tithe, collecting material wealth without regard to those in need and spoiling our children by providing too much without regard for the negative impact to their character and work ethic, etc. The good news is that God in his infinite graciousness is quick to forgive a repentant heart and reward good financial stewardship with purpose and impact.